Alaska47/HackTheVote-2016-Writeups/crypto/250-Best-RSA/README.md

 At his last rally, Trump made an interesting statement:

->I know RSA, I have the best RSA
+>I know RSA, I have the best RSA.
 >The more bits I have, the more secure my cyber, and my modulus is YUUUUUUUUUUUUUGE
 >We don't believe his cyber is as secure as he says it is.
 >See if you can break it for us